What does your dream dining room look like? Check out these 10 best dining room wall colours for inspiration.

 Need a little more green in your life?
 Enjoy a visually soothing dining experience by painting the walls your favourite shade of green.
 Medium tones like forest green go great with light wood tones and timeless neutral greys.

-Another soothing tone that works especially well for a Scandinavian interior, mauve or blush pink is a great way to inject a playful touch to the dining room.
-It’s especially good if you love clean, clutter free surfaces and complements white minimalist spaces.
+Another soothing tone that works especially well for contemporary interiors, mauve or blush pink is a great way to inject a playful touch into the dining room.
+It’s especially good if you love clean, clutter-free surfaces and complements white minimalist spaces.

 Moving on to a brighter hue, sunshine yellow is best used as a dining room wall colour when there’s plenty of natural daylight.
 Despite it being a bold colour, this energising hue keeps the room feeling light and modern when paired with white.